Mecc Cancer Treatment Blurred Plant Background

 These signs and symptoms also may be caused by other conditions and not by ovarian, fallopian tube, or peritoneal cancer.
 If the signs or symptoms get worse or do not go away on their own, check with your doctor so that any problem can be diagnosed and treated as early as possible.

-Tests that examine the ovaries and pelvic area are used to diagnose and stage ovarian, fallopian tube, and peritoneal cancer.
+Tests that examine the ovaries and pelvic area are used to diagnose and stage ovarian epithelial, fallopian tube, and peritoneal cancers.

-The following tests and procedures may be used to diagnose and stage ovarian, fallopian tube, and peritoneal cancer:
+The following tests and procedures may be used to diagnose and stage ovarian epithelial, fallopian tube, and peritoneal cancers:

 • Physical exam and health history: An exam of the body to check general signs of health, including checking for signs of disease, such as lumps or anything else that seems unusual.
 A history of the patient’s health habits and past illnesses and treatments will also be taken.